-One of the most popular globally recognised curriculums is the Cambridge International Examinations: Advanced Level (CIE) or more commonly known as the Cambridge International (GCE) A Level and AS Level.
+One of the most popular globally recognised curriculums is the Cambridge International Examinations: Advanced Level (CIE), more commonly known as the Cambridge International (GCE) A Level and AS Level.

-Through CIE, you can gain A Level qualifications which are made of AS Levels and A2 Levels.
+Through CIE, you can gain A Level qualifications, made up of AS Levels and A2 Levels.

-But wait… what does that actually mean?
+But wait, what does that mean?

 Don’t worry!
 It’s all here in this blog.
 Keep reading to see A, AS, and A2 Levels explained in-depth.

 According to the official UCAS website, “A levels are subject-based qualifications that can lead to university, further study, training, or work.
-You can normally study three or more A levels over two years.”
+You can normally study three or more A Levels over two years.”

 Grades for the A Levels Range from A* to U. The table below depicts the score you need for each grade:

 If you’re looking at applying to a top 30 university, aim for grades that sit in the A or A* band.

 For those considering US universities, the American equivalent for A Levels are the AP examinations.